PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 11:24:22
+Last updated: 2024-04-08 11:27:19
-Random Quote: The Bro Code has been around for centuries.
-Nay... whatever's more than centuries. - Barney Stinson
+Random Quote: Talking to a woman that you have already had sex with, is like changing the oil on a rental car! - Barney Stinson